Introduction

 For more details, refer to the

-MAC Limit Support for VPLS section in the
+MAC Limit for VPLS section in the

-OcNOS Multi-Protocol Label Switching Guide, Release 6.6.0.
+OcNOS Multi-Protocol Label Switching document, Release 6.6.0.

 MAC Withdrawal Support for VPLS/H-VPLS Redundancy